Tick

 However, there are options available, especially if you are earning income in the US during the Optional Practical Training (OPT) period or through parent-assisted mortgages.

-Take the example of Carlos, an F1 visa student whose parents wanted to invest in property during his time in the US.
 While Carlos couldn’t apply for a mortgage himself, his parents, with the help of HomeAbroad Loans, were able to secure a loan to purchase a home where Carlos could live during his studies.

 In this article, we’ll explore how F1 visa students, with or without income, can leverage HomeAbroad Loans to achieve homeownership in the US.